 Tool Description VPN Communities Create, edit, or delete VPN Communities.
+VPN Network Probes Monitor the status and availability of Site to Site VPN tunnels.
 Updates Update the Application & URL Filtering database, schedule updates, and configure updates.
 UserCheck Configure UserCheck Interaction objects for Access Control policy actions.
 Client Certificates Create and distribute client certificates that allow users to authenticate to the Security Gateway from handheld devices.
+IoT Protect Configure network security for IoT devices.
 Application Wiki Browse to the Check Point AppWiki.
 Search and filter the Web 2.0 Applications Database, to use Check Point security research in your policy rules for actions on applications, apps, and widgets.
 Installation History See the Policy installation history for each Security Gateway, and who made the changes.
 See the revisions that were made during each installation, and who made them.
 Install a specific version of the Policy.